dmkael/python-project-52/README.md

 3. __ROLLBAR_ACCESS_TOKEN__ - "access_token" value from Rollbar service.
 You can provide any random value if this service is not necessary.

-  You can use the `python-dotenv` package and specify variables in a `.env` file located in the root of the package.
+  You can use the `python-dotenv` package and specify variables in a `.env` file.
+Just create it in the root of the package and define variables in that file.
   Alternatively, you can set the variables directly in the operating system environment:
 - __Linux (Ubuntu):__